 Amira and Iqra

-The two friends from London first joined the show in series 10 with their friend Amani, however Amira and Iqra now appear as a duo, oh, and the cat.
+The two friends from London first joined the show in series 10 with their friend Amani, however Amira and Iqra now appear as a duo - oh, and with the cat.

 Their infectious giggles have us in stitches.